-Himalayan knotweed (Persicaria wallichii) can sometimes be confused with Himalayan balsam (Impatiens glandulifera) as they have similar leaf shape.
+Himalayan knotweed (Persicaria wallichii) can sometimes be confused with Himalayan balsam (Impatiens glandulifera) when not in flower as they have similar leaf shape.
 However Himalayan balsam has toothed leaf edges (like a knife), its stem is very fragile and easily broken and its flowers are very different being larger and 'bonnet' shaped and mostly pink to purple.